attestate/ad/whitepaper.md

 Pricing an ad with Harberger taxes has the benefit of the tax burden increasing with the ad's rising demand.
-This improves allocative efficiency for an asset compared to privately owned asset.
+This improves allocative efficiency for an asset compared to privately owned assets.

 Unlimited private property titles, where the owner doesn't have to pay demand-based recurring fees, lead to inefficient allocations and give the